njherrera/CareerPredictor/README.md

 Project Roadmap:

-Add WAR/some other statistic that reflects overall value of player to increase accuracy of comparisons
+Add RAPTOR, a respected statistic for representing the all-in-one value of a player

-Write code for projecting future WAR and trajectory of prospect
+Integrate RAPTOR into player comparisons

+Predict future output of players using the outline in Projector